bblanchon/ArduinoContinuousStepper/README.md

   // If the enable pin is passed, it sets its level to high. begin(pin_t stepPin, pin_t dirPin, pin_t enablePin = NULL_PIN);

+  // Configures the "enable" pin.
+  // The pin is set to high unless powerOff() was called. void setEnablePin(pin_t pinNumber);

   // Updates the status of the step and dir pins.
   // You must call this function as frequently as possible. void loop();